 PLC Analog Inputs and SignalsIn this lesson, we are going to be talking about analog inputs to the PLC

 Welcome to another to another blog post on industrial automation and PLCs.
-In this lesson, we are going to be talking about PLC Analog Inputs.
+In this lesson, we are going to be talking about PLC Analog Signals and Inputs.

 What do we mean by PLC analog inputs?

 Analog values are continuous values, such as temperatures and pressures.